 There are certain types of malocclusions that are best treated during growth for optimal results.
 Other malocclusions can be treated successfully in patients of any age.
 Some malocclusions are not treatable with orthodontics alone but have to be surgically corrected.

 We have many patients undergoing treatment, so there can be some waiting time.
-At the moment our waiting time is about 6-8 months.
-Some patients are prioritized due to increased risk factors and for those patients there are no waiting time.
+At the moment our waiting time is about 10-12 months.
+Some patients are prioritized due to increased risk factors and those patients get there first appointment within 3 months.

 The first visit includes a thorough clinical examination (Guardians or parents are advised to accompany their children for the first visit).